 Pain while chewing or new sensitivity when your teeth are exposed to hot or cold temperatures often indicates a dental infection.
 For teeth that have become infected, our doctors can perform safe, effective root canal therapy to remove bacteria and prevent the need for extraction.
-This procedure can be performed entirely at our Nashville, TN, office, where we use cutting-edge technology and offer different sedation options for your comfort and convenience.
+This procedure can be performed entirely at Gulch Dental Studio in Nashville, TN, where we use cutting-edge technology and offer different sedation options for your comfort and convenience.

 What is Root Canal Therapy?